nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 draft = true
 +++

+# motivation for the project
+often when working with web penetration testing, it becomes necessary to write a quick and dirty python script to perform a web request. burpsuite has a feature to copy a request as a valid curl command that you can run to recreate an identical HTTP request. what if there was also a way to automatically generate a boilerplate python requests script that sets all appropriate headers, cookies, and post content?

 # decoding burpsuite saved request format format

 data is stored in burpsuite request in XML format.